 If your answer to that question is more than once, then you need to watch this video because I’ll be showing you the 4 most viable business models for remote data businesses (aka; a business where you can operate remotely – from anywhere in the world).
 If you stick around to the end, you’ll learn the two fastest approaches you can take to building and getting profitable in your own data business, FAST!

-If you prefer to read instead of watch then, read on…
+Do you prefer to read instead of watch?
+Then, read on…

 For the best data leadership and business-building advice on the digital block, subscribe to my newsletter below and I’ll make sure you get notified when a new blog installment gets released (each week). 👇